Roundtable defined

 Many library roundtable groups have been meeting virtually using networking software such as Zoom, GoTo Meeting, Google Meeting or Microsoft Teams.
 Some networking software is free – with time restrictions – and others are subscription based.
 Equipment recommended for virtual roundtables include a device with a camera, microphone, keyboard and speaker.
 The camera and microphone are not entirely necessary, but essentials are a keyboard, to be able to participate in chat and a speaker, to hear what others are saying.
 Whatever virtual networking software you have access to, you should be able to use them on a tablet, laptop or smartphone.
 Along with your discussion, maybe think about adding a virtual tour of your library.

 There have been quite a few new virtual roundtables established recently: adult services, bookkeepers, children’s, library directors, games and gaming, marketing, programming, teen and a new webmasters group, which is currently in the works.
 A grievance I’ve often heard is, “I wish I could attend the roundtable that was posted on the Listserv, but it’s at the opposite side of the state.”
-With the virtual meertings, you no longer have that travel barrier.
-We have compiled a new list of the virtual roundtable groups.
+With the virtual meetings, you no longer have that travel barrier.

 LEU information